nglgzz-archive/albert-plugins/README.md

 **Google (gg)**
 Get suggestions like the ones you get when searching on Google.
-When you select an item the corresponding searchbar is opened in chromium.
+When you select an item the corresponding searchbar is opened in your default browser.

 **YouTube (yt)**
 Same as above but it's for YouTube.
 When you select an item a script is called